 Though the original Huusk.com website does not exist any longer, it seems that business is thriving as there are several new Huusk websites, including get-huusk.com, huusk-knife.com, huusk-original.com, huusk-shop.com, huuskstore.com and huusk-store.com.
 All these websites are identical as you can see in the screenshots below.

 Similar knives are also being sold under a different name Haarko by the same parent company.

 The organization behind Huusk was found to be a Lithuaniun company named UAB Ekomlita.
 Therefore, I was a bit confused when my Facebook post regarding Huusk was reported for trademark infringement by a company which I had never heard of before named UAB Orbio World.
 The trademark infringement claim on my post was a serious strike as it almost got my Facebook page banned.

-Suppressing Criticism on Facebook
+Suppressing Criticism on Facebook and YouTube

 When I looked into the company, I found that UAB Orbio World is the new name of UAB Ekomlita after supposedly merging with another company named YNOT Media.

 UAB Orbio World put a false claim on my Facebook page seemingly on the flimsy basis that the post contained a screenshot of Huusk’s home page.
 Obviously, I did not infringe on their trademarks as I have simply posted a review, making this a targeted attack to prevent shoppers from being warned about Huusk knives.
 Not only did the post contain a warning about Huusk, it also contained several comments from dissatisfied customers, all of which have now been deleted by Facebook.